 Our bicycle-friendly culture has earned our company two awards:

 In addition to our cycling efforts, we go beyond our walls by being directly involved in our community's renewable resource planning.
 For example, one of our employees serves as the Vice Chair on the Logan City Renewable Energy & Conservation Advisory Board.
 The board members meet monthly with this mission: "To conserve and use our resources efficiently, and to assist in transitioning the city of Logan toward a fully renewable energy portfolio that is secure, diverse, cost-effective and promotes security of environment."
+The local newspaper published an article about this board's effforts.

 Our commitment to practicing environmental sustainability is a continuous process whereby we strive to preserve our environment for the generations that follow us.
 We will continue to monitor the effect we have, as individuals and as a company, on our natural resources and make incremental improvements that lessen our environmental impact.
 We thank you for helping support these efforts.